plexus/chestnut/README.md

 lein new chesnut my-app --snapshot -- +garden +reagent +http-kit
 ```

-After that open the README of your generated project for detailed
+After that open the README of your generated project for detailed instructions.
-instructions, or consult the [Documentation](http://plexus.github.io/chestnut/)

 ### Lighttable